 Once you reach the topmost point of Anafiotika, provided it is not too late after admiring the views below, you can pay a visit to the Kanellopoulou museum, a site housed within a stunning neoclassical mansion and containing over 6,000 archaeological finds from ancient Greece.

-Admire the Friendly Cats of Anafiotika
+Befriend the Friendly Cats of Anafiotika

 Stray cats are to found virtually everywhere in Athens (and Greece in general actually).
 While elsewhere in the world it can be quite sad to see them, in Greece, the stray cats are taken care of by everyone in their neighbourhoods and are treated almost like royalty!